Saad-Hassan25/Face-Finder/README.md

 ## 📱 Using the Application

 ### Upload Page
+1. **Upload Files**: Drag & drop images or click to select
-1. Enter a folder path containing your photos
+2. **Index Folder**: Enter a local folder path containing your photos
+3. **Google Drive**: Connect to your Drive and browse folders
+   - Click "Connect to Google Drive"
+   - Authorize read-only access
+   - Browse and select a folder
-2. Click "Index Folder"
+   - Click "Index Drive Folder"
-3. Watch the progress bar as faces are detected and indexed
+4. Watch the progress bar as faces are detected and indexed
-4. See stats: total images processed, faces found
+5. See stats: total images processed, faces found, processing time

 ### Search Page
 1. Upload a photo of the person you want to find